Core Committee, Marketing

-She is overjoyed to continue her role on the Blues Muse team this year as a core committee member and website builder, and has even taken on PR coordination.
+She is overjoyed to continue her role on the Blues Muse team this year as a core committee member, website manager, and PR coordinator.
 She loves her team and can't wait to dance with everyone in October!

 Amara (Uh-MAIR-rah) wants to live in a world filled with music and dancing!
 Music has been a part of her life since she was little.
 Her dad, who was a wedding DJ, got her into music and singing.
 She discovered Blues Dancing in the summer of 2015, from a high school friend and it changed her life!

 As a Martial Artist and Criminal Justice Major, she aspires to protect and help people when they don't know where else to go and is one of Philadelphia's Powerhouse Blues Safer Spaces Coordinators.
 Having a safe environment where everyone can dance and enjoy themselves is her ultimate goal!

 When she’s not dancing in Philly, you can find her hanging out with her family, playing Table Top Games or Recording her Podcasts.
 ASK HER TO DANCE!
 She tries to dance with everyone, but there isn't enough time in the day!